private-octopus/picoquic/doc/pico_webtransport.md

  * Create a stream in the connection.

- * Wait until peer HTTP/3 SETTINGS have been received, then call the API `picowt_connect` defined in `pico_webtransport.h`
+ * Call the API `picowt_connect` defined in `pico_webtransport.h`.
+The API may be called before peer HTTP/3 SETTINGS arrive; h3zero defers the CONNECT bytes until SETTINGS and WebTransport transport requirements are validated.

  * Run the server socket loop connected to the picoquic context.